kunhwiko/concepts/languages/devops/kubernetes.md

 Labels: used to identify, select, and group Pods (or other objects) together based on some criteria

-Selectors: chooses objects based on some criteria
+Selectors: chooses objects based on some criteria (two or more selectors imply selector1 AND selector2 instead of OR)
 ```

 ##### RBAC Authorization